FREE SHIPPING FROM €35

 What is powerlifting?

 In such a competition, everyone gets a total of 9 attempts to move weight, 3 for each lift.
-Squat goes first, followed by bench press, and to finish it all off, there’s the deadlift.
+Squat goes first, followed by the bench press, and to finish it all off, the deadlift.
 Referees are present to determine if each lift is performed correctly, and commands are given to make the playing field as fair as possible.
-For each lift, the attempt where you moved the most weight counts.
+For each lift, the attempt in which you moved the most weight counts.
 The highest attempts of each lift are added together for a total.

 The person with the highest total wins the competition.

 Just like in soccer, you can also powerlift “recreationally”.
-For example, you can do a friendly competition (a mock meet) or not compete at all and just train to get stronger in the squat, bench press, and deadlift.
+For example, you can participate in a friendly competition (a mock meet) or not compete at all and simply train to get stronger in the squat, bench press, and deadlift.

 If you mainly use the squat, bench press, and deadlift for muscle growth or include them in your routine because you enjoy the exercises, this is often called “powerbuilding.”